joelnewcom/joelnewcom.github.io/craftsmanship/books.md

 ### The software craftsmanship by Sandro Mancuso
 Writing software is not only a job, but an honest craftsmanship.
-Just haevin working code is not good enough.
+Just having working code is not good enough.
 This book explains why we need a software craftsmanship manifesto on top of the agile manifesto.
 [Amazon](https://www.amazon.com/Software-Craftsman-Professionalism-Pragmatism-Robert/dp/0134052501)

 ### Clean architecture by Robert C. Martin